renzejongman/mail2misp/README.md

 mail2misp.py will look for unread emails and checks them for Indicators of Compromise (IOCs).
 If it finds any, a new event in MISP will be created, with the title being the subject of the email and the IOCs as attributes of the event.

 ### Installation
+* Set-up a dedicated email-address.
+For example: `add-event@your-misp-domain.com`
 * Clone this repository: `git clone https://github.com/renzejongman/mail2misp`
 * Provide your email (IMAP) details and MISP instance details in config.py (more detail below)
 * Set up a line in your crontab to run the script regularly.
 For example: